Callan-Symanzik-like equation in information theory: Introduction

-Remarkably, the CGR transitions exhibit critical phenomena, characterized by scaling behavior and universality.
-Near these critical points, the system obeys a Callan-Symanzik-like equation, where the beta function is expressed in terms of the generalization parameter from the complexity=anything proposal, alongside an anomalous dimension.
-This criticality further displays universal features, independent of the specific choice of the generalized parameter.
+Remarkably, the CGR near these critical points exhibits scaling behavior and universality.
+We show that it satisfies a Callan-Symanzik-like (CSL) equation, where the beta function is expressed in terms of the generalization parameter from the $\mathcal{C}_{Any}$, proposal.
+This criticality displays universal features, independent of the specific choice of the generalized functional.

+Very recently, a detailed analysis of phase transitions within the "complexity = anything'' framework has appeared in \cite{2503}.
+That work studies the appearance of multiple extremal surfaces in two-dimensional theories of dilaton gravity and their interpretation in terms of circuit complexity, offering a microscopic perspective on the competition between branches.
+While the setup there differs in some details, the underlying phenomenon of branch competition and critical transitions is closely related to the CSL behavior we uncover here.
+We will comment further on this connection in the conclusion.

-The paper is structured as follows: the section \ref{sec2} introduces the complexity=anything framework and defines CGR for a generic bulk metric. the section \ref{control} elucidates the connection between jump locations and bulk field dynamics.
-The section \ref{cr} analyzes the critical behavior of CGR, derives the associated critical exponents, and presents the Callan-Symanzik-like equation in the context of information theory.
-We conclude with a discussion of implications in quantum computers and future directions.
+The paper is organized as follows.
+In the section \ref{sec2}, we review the $\mathcal{C}_{Any}$ framework and derive the CGR for a generic bulk metric.
+The section \ref{control} establishes the connection between the jump locations and the dynamics of boundary field theory quantities.
+In the section \ref{cr}, we analyze the critical scaling of the CGR, derive the associated critical exponents, and present the central result: the CSL equation in the context of information theory.
+We conclude in the section \ref{con} with a discussion of the implications for quantum information processing and future directions.